Annual Reports to

 50% green unless we count my airplane miles (>20,000) which were mostly for

-a town with you, but passenger trains emit only 1/3 as much CO2 as cycling and subways
+and a town with you, but passenger trains emit only 1/3 as much CO2 as cycling

-emit a little more than cycling due to their frequent stops and starts.
-In Dec
+and subways emit a little more than cycling due to their frequent stops and

-how to solve the “food price inflation crisis” and the “immigration crisis.”
-My
+debated how to solve the “food price inflation crisis” and the “immigration

 Immigration also decreases the crime